Code of Conduct

-The Academy of Canadian Cinema and Television recognizes the right of every individual to safety, dignity, and respect and is committed to helping ensure that all members of the screen-based industries experience a professional environment that is free of violence, harassment, sexual harassment, bullying, and discrimination.
+The Academy of Canadian Cinema & Television recognizes the right of every individual to safety, dignity, and respect and is committed to helping ensure that all members of the screen-based industries experience a professional environment that is free of violence, harassment, sexual harassment, bullying, and discrimination.

 The Canadian Academy is also a signatory to the Canadian Creative Industries Code of Conduct to Prevent and Respond to Harassment, Discrimination, Bullying, and Violence.
 In addition, we are a part of the working groups who are engaged in the design of tools and strategies that will allow our industry to flourish in a healthy and respectful fashion, and hold perpetrators of harassment accountable.
 Please click here for the most up-to-date information on the progress of these working groups.